Peter Robinson (speechwriter)

 Peter Mark Robinson (born April 18, 1957) is an American author, research fellow, television host and former speechwriter for then-Vice President George H. W. Bush and President Ronald Reagan.
 He is currently the host of Uncommon Knowledge, an interview show by Stanford's Hoover Institution.
 He is also a research fellow at the Hoover Institution, and a co-founder of the Ricochet website.

 Early life and education

 Robinson grew up in Vestal, New York.
 He attended Dartmouth College from 1975 to 1979, where he was a member of Tri-Kap, and wrote for The Dartmouth.
-He majored in English and graduated summa cum laude, then continued his studies at Christ Church, Oxford University, pursuing a second Bachelor's degree in Philosophy, Politics and Economics and graduating in 1982.
-Robinson also attended Stanford University's Graduate School of Business.
+He majored in English and graduated summa cum laude, then continued his studies at Christ Church, Oxford, pursuing a second bachelor's degree in Philosophy, Politics and Economics and graduating in 1982.
+Robinson also attended the Stanford Graduate School of Business.
 He graduated with an MBA in 1990.

+Uncommon Knowledge

+Robinson is the host of Uncommon Knowledge, a political podcast at the Hoover Institution at Stanford University.
+The show has featured guests like Thomas Sowell, Benjamin Netanyahu, and Henry Kissinger, and it delves into topics such as public policy, history, geopolitics, and economics.

+The show has also hosted guests from the Discovery Institute which is an organization advocating for intelligent design.